RoboDD/robodd.github.io/_pages/about.md

 -->

 <!--
 Ziniu Wu is a first-year PhD student in Aerospace Engineering at the University of Bristol, working with Dr. Bahadir Kocer and Prof. Arthur Richards.
-His research focuses on continual learning for dynamical systems to enhance their adaptation and robustness in unconstructed and dynamic environments.
+His research focuses on **Continual Learning for Dynamical Systems** to enhance their adaptation and robustness in unconstructed and dynamic environments.
 Previously, he received an MSc in Robotics at the University of Bristol and a BSc in Applied Mathematics at the University of Liverpool.
 -->